 Gleaning in Florida

-Since 1995, when the Society of St. Andrew opened the Florida regional office, more than 31 million pounds of fresh produce have reached our state’s people in need.
-This has been accomplished through the Gleaning Network and the Potato and Produce Project and has resulted in about 90 million servings of food being delivered to our neighbors in need.
+Since the Society of St. Andrew was created in 1979, more than 45 million pounds of fresh produce have reached our state’s people in need.
+This has been accomplished through the Gleaning Network and the Potato and Produce Project and has resulted in about 135 million servings of food being delivered to our neighbors in need.

-The Society of St. Andrew operates a statewide, volunteer-driven Gleaning Network in Florida that coordinates with local farmers, thousands of volunteers, and food providing agencies.
+Since 1995, the Society of St. Andrew has operated a statewide, volunteer-driven Gleaning Network in Florida that coordinates with local farmers, thousands of volunteers, and food providing agencies.
 Our Florida Gleaning Network is going strong, saving one to two million pounds of fresh produce for the hungry each year.
 Though an agriculturally diverse state, citrus is by far our top yielding produce in Florida; with now four citrus drives per year, Florida gleaners save and distribute over a half million pounds of sweet oranges, tangerines, grapefruit and lemons every year.
 In addition to citrus, the Florida office salvages everything from onions and white potatoes to strawberries, cabbage, cucumbers, squash, and that ever so famous Zellwood sweet corn.

 Through the Florida Gleaning Network, we coordinate volunteers across the state who actually enter fields and groves after farmers have finished harvesting and simply pick up the tons of good produce left behind.
 Our volunteers represent groups from various church denominations, synagogues, youth groups, corporate and civic organizations, individuals, and inner city residents.
 Often those who receive the food participate in our gleaning events, this is especially true in North Florida where many of the food pantries bring their clients to the fields with them to help glean for others as well as themselves.